ygini/ObjectiveREST/README.md

     [[RESTClient sharedInstance] putInfo:[NSDictionary dictionaryWithObject:objectInfo forKey:@"content"] toPath:@"/x-coredata/D708F67A-3404-48B1-AEA3-389AC17BE550/RCMessage/p3"]];

-We must specify the server information to build a correct REST link for relationship, but becareful with that, relationship base on client CoreData base used to update a server must use a REST Ready database, with internal UUID.
+We must specify the server information to build a correct REST link for relationship, but be careful with that, relationship base on client CoreData base used to update a server must use a REST Ready database, with internal UUID.

 ####Get resume for a object

-No yet implemented, should be avaiable soon but only for REST Ready database.
+No yet implemented, should be available soon but only for REST Ready database.